Contact Allie Fennema at 796-3367 or firstname.lastname@example.org

 Meets year-round - Due to the pandemic, meeting plans will be decided month-to-month.

 Green Room, just inside Entrance D

-Whether you are struggling with an addiction or you know someone who does, you are welcome to come to our Narcotics Anonymous (NA) Open Meeting, the third Friday of every month.
-There is hope and there is another way to live!
+Whether you are struggling with an addiction or you know someone who does, you are welcome to come to our Narcotics Anonymous (NA) Open Meeting the third Friday of every month.
+There is hope and another way to live!
 NA provides an opportunity to listen and learn from the stories of those who are living into their recovery through the 12 steps as they express themselves at our meeting and other meetings in our community.
 Come and benefit from the support this group offers as we daily seek to embrace sobriety.
 Contact Brandi at 218-6643 or Lynn at email@example.com with questions.

 P.A.U.L.
 (Prisoners, Abandoned, Unloved and Lonely)

 Support Group for Families with Incarcerated Loved Ones

 Due to the pandemic this group is not currently meeting, letter writing continues and sponsors are always appreciated!